What is gut health & how is it affected by modern life?

 Another thing we can do is to turn our attention toward our gut.

-Since discovering the effects that modern life has on the health and diversity of our gut flora, understandably, gut health has become an area of increased interest today, not only among scientists and healthcare practitioners but also among the general public and consumers.
+Since discovering the effects that modern life has on the diversity of our gut flora, understandably, this topic has become an area of increased interest today, not only among scientists but also among the general public.

-Various studies have indicated that eating prebiotic foods and fermented foods such as tempeh, yoghurt, kombucha tea, and kimchi and taking a daily probiotic dietary supplement may be a way to support the gut microbiome.
+Various studies have indicated that eating prebiotic and fermented foods such as tempeh, yoghurt, kombucha tea, and kimchi and taking a daily probiotic dietary supplement may be a way to maintain a healthy gut microbiome.

 Grompone shares, “Ecological diversity is good for the planet, the oceans and our body.
 We should protect the bacteria in our gut by eating less ultra-processed foods, use antibiotics only when needed and don’t over-sanitise to stay healthy.”

-In a clinical trial conducted by Stanford University 36 healthy adults were randomly assigned a 10-week diet that included either fermented or high-fibre foods.
-The two diets had different effects on the gut microbiome and the immune system.
+In research conducted by Stanford University, 36 healthy adults were randomly assigned a 10-week diet that included either fermented or high-fibre foods.
+The two diets had different effects on the gut microbiome.
 The researchers discovered that a diet high in fermented foods led to an increase in overall microbial diversity.

 ← Older Post Newer Post →